evmar/n2/README.md

 I wrote it to explore some alternative ideas I had around how to structure a build system.

+[Here's a small demo](https://asciinema.org/a/480446) of n2 building some of Clang.

 ## More reading

 - [Design notes](doc/design_notes.md).